 The purpose of this block is to produce a video that the operator can reference to choose a target to listen to.

-This produces visual data that is displayed by the user interface described in section II-B.
+This will produce visual data that will be displayed by the user interface described in section II-B.